SFULibrary/islandora_rest_ingester/README.md

 #### Newspaper issues

 Newspaper issues are arranged the same way as books.
 Each issue should be in its own directory, and within that directory, each page should be in its own subdirectory.
-The sequence of the pages within the book (and the labels of page objects) is determined by the numbering of the page subdirectories:
+The sequence of the pages within the issue (and the labels of page objects) is determined by the numbering of the page subdirectories:

 ```
 input/